Program Name: Kindercare Learning Centers LLC. License/Registration ID: 719531

 Jan 16, 2025 418-1.14(b) Each applicant for, or individual in the position of director, teacher, or volunteer must complete Office-approved training that complies with federal minimum health and safety pre-service or three-month orientation period requirements.
 This training must be obtained pre-service or within three months of starting such position.
 Corrected

 Jan 16, 2025 418-1.14(c) Each staff person and volunteer must complete a minimum of thirty (30) hours of training every two years.
-The required thirty (30) hours of training every two years is subject to the following conditions: Not Corrected
+The required thirty (30) hours of training every two years is subject to the following conditions: Corrected

 Jan 16, 2025 418-1.14(c)(1) Each staff person and volunteer must complete a minimum of thirty (30) hours of training every two years.
 The required thirty (30) hours of training every two years is subject to the following conditions: Fifteen (15) of the required thirty (30) hours of training must be obtained during the person's first six months at the program.
 Corrected